Meet the Coach Testimonials Blog Schedule a Discovery Call Login

 Optimizing Your Mindset in Medicine, Step 4 - Intentional Thinking

-This week we are looking at another advanced option that involves intentional thoughts.
 Before I get there, I want to clarify that you do NOT have to move on to this step.
-Just the awareness of your thoughts and separating facts from the story, you can gain a better perspective.
-Plugging those facts and automatic thoughts into the Model is an excellent step to gaining more insight and awareness to what you are creating by embracing your automatic thoughts.
+Just the awareness of your thoughts and separating facts from the story provides a better and broader perspective.
+Plugging the facts and automatic thoughts into the Model is an excellent step to gaining more insight and awareness to what you are creating by allowing your automatic thoughts to go unchecked.

 There are 2 crucial aspects to moving on, with purpose, to other ways of thinking.